Staithes: Culture and events

+Men of Staithes are a fishermen's choir who perform sea shanties and hymns in the village.

-There is a local pub crawl known as the "Roxby Run".
-This starts at the "Fox and Hounds" in the nearby village of Dalehouse then goes to Staithes Athletic Club, the "Captain Cook Inn", the "Black Lion" (now closed) the "Royal George" before finishing at the "Cod and Lobster" on the harbour.
+The Roxby Run is a local pub crawl.
+It starts at The Fox and Hounds in the nearby village of Dalehouse then goes to Staithes Athletic Club, The Captain Cook Inn, The Black Lion (now closed) The Royal George before finishing at The Cod and Lobster on the harbour front.

+Staithes Museum is located in the disused primitive Methodist chapel on Staithes High Street.
+The museum was set up by Reginald Firth in 1993 and houses a collection relating to the history of Staithes and Captain James Cook who lived in the village as a teenager.
+In 2019 the Museum was taken on by a charitable trust.

+Staithes and Runswick RNLI Lifeboat Weekend takes place in August each year and features a nightgown parade.
+The event raises money for, and encourages participation with the Staithes and Runswick Lifeboat Station.

+Staithes Festival of Arts and Heritage takes place in September each year.
+The first event was held in 2012.
+Houses and other properties throughout the village open their doors to the public as pop-up galleries, creating a trail through the village.
+In addition, events celebrating the heritage of Staithes are held.

 Staithes in popular culture

+Several episodes of The Fast Show feature sketches filmed in Staithes.

-The CBeebies series Old Jack's Boat, starring Bernard Cribbins, is set in and filmed in Staithes, with Old Jack's house located at 4 Cowbar Bank in the town.
+The series Old Jack's Boat, starring Bernard Cribbins, was set and filmed in Staithes, with Old Jack's house located at 4 Cowbar Bank.

-The 2017 film Phantom Thread starring Daniel Day-Lewis features the cobbled streets of Staithes.
+The film Phantom Thread features scenes filmed in Staithes.

+The 2020 Christmas special of Mortimer & Whitehouse: Gone Fishing saw Bob Mortimer and Paul Whitehouse was filmed in Staithes.
+A local tour guide noted that the village's appearance on the show had caused interest in the village to go "ballistic".

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Bilsdale TV transmitter and the local relay transmitter.

+Local radio stations are BBC Radio Tees, Capital North East, Smooth North East, Heart North East, Greatest Hits Radio Yorkshire Coast, This is The Coast and Coast and County Radio.

+Staithes is covered by these local newspapers, Whitby Gazette and TeessideLive.

 Sport

 Staithes Athletic Club Cricket Club ground is situated off Seaton Crescent, Staithes.
-The club have two senior teams: a Saturday 1st XI that compete in the Scarborough Beckett Cricket League, a Midweek Senior XI in the Esk Valley Evening League and a junior section that compete in the Derwent Valley Junior Cricket League.
+The club has two senior teams: a Saturday 1st XI that compete in the Scarborough Beckett Cricket League, a Midweek Senior XI in the Esk Valley Evening League and a junior section that compete in the Derwent Valley Junior Cricket League.

 Notable people

-In 1745–46, Staithes' most famous resident, James Cook (born in Marton-in-Cleveland, Middlesbrough), worked in Staithes as a grocer's apprentice where he first gained his passion for the sea.
-He moved to nearby Whitby where he joined the Royal Navy.
-William Sanderson's shop, where Cook worked, was destroyed by the sea, but parts were recovered and incorporated into "Captain Cook's Cottage".
-This has been the residency of a local Staithes family for several generations.
+James Cook worked in Staithes as a shop keeper's apprentice between 1745 and 1746.
+He was apprenticed to local merchant and banker William Sanderson.
+Sanderson's shop, where Cook lived and worked, was destroyed by the sea c.1850, but parts were recovered and incorporated into Captain Cook's Cottage on Church Street.